serenity-is/docs/widgets/widget_class.md

 `destroy` is called automatically when the DOM node is removed from the document (via a disposing listener), and can also be called manually.
 If destroy is not performed correctly, memory leaks may occur.

+The `disposing` event is fired by `Fluent.remove()` and `Fluent.empty()` (and by jQuery-based removal when jQuery is loaded).
+This is the same disposal mechanism used by DomWise signal subscriptions, so widgets and reactive UI clean up together when their DOM node is removed.

 ### Rendering and Initialization

 - `renderContents()` — override to provide the widget's contents.
 The default returns the `children` prop, or renders a legacy `getTemplate()` string if one is defined.